Gokulzz/AI_JobRecommendation/README.md

-AI powered Job Recommendation System
+#🚀 JOB RECOMMENDATION SYSTEM WITH AI-POWERED RESUME PARSING

-🚀 Overview
+🌟 OVERVIEW

 Finding the right job can be overwhelming, with endless searches across multiple job platforms like LinkedIn, Indeed, and Glassdoor.
 This AI-powered Job Recommendation System simplifies the process by scraping job listings, analyzing your profile, and presenting the most relevant opportunities—all in one place.

 This system integrates a .NET backend with a Python-based AI model to deliver highly relevant job recommendations.
 The AI model parses resumes, extracts key skills, and matches job descriptions using advanced NLP techniques.

-🔑 Key Features
+🔑 KEY FEATURES

-🏆 User Profile Management
+🏆 USER PROFILE MANAGEMENT

 Create and manage profiles, including job preferences (title, location, and skills) for better recommendations.

 Store parsed skills from uploaded resumes for enhanced job matching.

-📄 Resume Parsing
+📄 RESUME PARSING

 Upload your resume, and let the AI extract key skills and experience.

 Automatically integrates extracted information into the user profile.

-🎯 Tailored Job Recommendations
+🎯 TAILORED JOB RECOMMENDATIONS

 Scrapes job listings from Indeed and other platforms using Selenium & Beautiful Soup.